 Once complete, who actually owns the appraisal report?
 (Top)

 In most real estate transactions, the appraisal is ordered by the lender.

 While the buyer pays for the report as part of the closing costs, the lender retains the right to use the report or any information contained within.
 The

-buyer is certainly entitled to a copy of the report - it's usually bundled with all the other closing documents - but is not entitled to use the report for any other purpose without permission from the lender.
+buyer is certainly entitled to a copy of the appraisal - it's usually bundled with all the other closing documents - but is not entitled to use the report for any other purpose without permission from the lender.

 One recent study revealed that putting $20,000 into a kitchen remodel would add about $17,500 to the value of the home - or about an 88% return on investment.

 On the contrary, an improvement that may not increase your value would be painting just for the sake of redecorating.